firebase/FirebaseUI-iOS/samples/swift/README.md

 The auth example requires a little more setup (adding url schemes, etc) since it depends on the various keys and tokens for the different auth services your app will support.
-Take a look at the source files for more information.
+Take a look at the [Auth README](../../FirebaseUI/Auth/README.md) for more information.